praekeltfoundation/junebug/docs/index.rst

 Welcome to Junebug's documentation!
 ===================================

-Junebug is a system for managing text messaging transports via a RESTful HTTP interface.
+Junebug is a messaging gateway which is intended to provide the means to connect to mobile network infrastructure to enable the managing of text messages via a RESTful HTTP interface.

 .. warning::

-   Junebug doesn't exist yet.
+   Junebug is in active development.
 These notes are a description of its intended goals.

 Contents: